AudreyBurki/Publication-list/README.md

 ## 2021

+Jeong, H., van den Hoven, E., Madec, S., & Bürki, A. (accepted for publication).
+Behavioral and brain responses highlight the role of usage in the preparation of multi-word utterances for production.
+Journal of Cognitive Neuroscience. ([data & scripts](https://osf.io/9gy4r/files))

 Lorenz, A., Zwitserlood, P., Bürki, A., Regel, S., Ouyang, G., & Abdel Rahman, R. (2021).
 Morphological facilitation and semantic interference in compound production: An ERP study.
 Cognition, 209, 104518. doi: 10.1016/j.cognition.2020.104518

 ## 2020